rust-lang/rust/text/0000-language-semver.md

     program are particularly unlikely to be accepted.
 - What changes are needed to get code compiling again?
 Are those changes obvious from the error message?

+Another important criterion is the implementation complexity.
+In particular, how easy will it be to maintain both the older behavior and the newer behavior?
+It is important to consider not just the complexity today, but possible complexity in the future as the compiler changes.

 # Drawbacks